hezarai/hezar/README.md

 - makes using AI models as easy as a couple of lines of code
 - seamlessly integrates with HuggingFace Hub for all of its models
 - has a highly developer-friendly interface
+- has a task-based model interface which is more convenient for general users.
+- is packed with additional tools like word embeddings, tokenizers, feature extractors, etc.
 - comes with a lot of supplementary ML tools for deployment, benchmarking, optimization, etc.
 - and more!